 by John Toth

-On behalf of the JCAA, I attended a January 24th meeting of the New Jersey Outdoor Alliance (NJOA) and the following issues were discussed.
-Two previously scheduled meetings of the NJOA were canceled due to winter storms that will not end!
+Representing the JCAA, I attended a January 28th meeting of the New Jersey Outdoor Alliance (NJOA), and the following is a brief summary of this meeting:

 The NJOA is very involved in taking wounded American veterans on hunting trips so that they can enjoy nature and just have a good time surrounded by people who appreciate their service to our country.
 NJOA member Pola Galie reported that the NJOA provides meals, lodging and mentoring for wounded veterans so that they can participate in this program and feel comfortable while doing it.
 Pola also indicated that the veterans not only enjoy hunting, but they also enjoy just being out in the fields with people who care for them and want them to have a good time.
 What a worthwhile and impressive program for our wounded veterans who need to have a ray of sunshine in their lives!